 Care of creation is a priority for the Springfield Dominicans.
 Energy efficiency and environmental responsibility are at the top of the list whenever we are researching a piece of new equipment or a construction or renovation proposal.
-On our videos page, you’ll see a description of the energy-efficient renovations made at the motherhouse in 2012.
 In addition, in 2011 the Dominican Sisters of Springfield, Illinois as a corporate entity became a member of the Green Business Network of Springfield (GBNS).
 GBNS is a network of firms and organizations within the Springfield area working together to develop a community of excellence and sustainability.
 Working with GBNS will enable us to assess how “green” we are, provide steps to become greener, track the environmental benefits of our actions, and eventually certify us based on steps we’ve taken to improve.
-(Click the Green Business icon on our homepage for more information.)

 For most members of GBNS, going green is seen as a good business decision.
 For us, it is a good way to learn more about the “greening process,”‘ and to do something concretely to live more sustainably here at our Motherhouse.
 This is in keeping with the direction statement from our Chapter of 2009, which reads, in part: